 A lot of other colleges, including prestigious schools like Bryn Mawr, Wake Forest, and George Washington University, are no longer requiring the SAT for admission.
 This decision doesn't mean that these aren't excellent colleges; they just no longer think the SAT is the best criteria for admission to their university.

 However, some of the schools on the list above are not very academically rigorous.
 If you're looking for an intellectually challenging school, you may want to look elsewhere.

 Even worse, there are schools out there that simply exist to make money, and innocent students end up stuck with hundreds of thousands of dollars of debt.
-While for-profit schools are usually the worst offenders, some non-profits also have lower education quality and leave students with few job prospects after graduation.
+While for-profit schools are usually the worst offenders, some non-profit universities also have lower education quality and leave students with few job prospects after graduation.

 Be wary and do your research when considering where to apply to college.
 When selecting colleges to apply to, you should instead consider whether the college is your best fit, asking questions such as:

 - Does it have the major you want to pursue?
 Have students in your major ended up with careers in their chosen field?

 - Is it in a big or small town?

 - What percentage of students are working or attending graduate school after graduation?
 How many are unemployed?

 To figure out what school is right for you, check out our guide to choosing a college.

 Trying to raise your SAT score?
 Check out our ultimate study guide.